redsymbol/amitools/README.md

 ## ami-waiton

-(partially implemented; some of the promised intelligence, and the --dumb option, are not yet done)
+(mostly implemented; the --dumb option is not yet done)

 ami-waiton robustly waits for an AMI to be in a particular state, intelligently handling latency and race conditions.